mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 A set of standard query parameters should be used for collections to enable caller control over how much of the collection they see.
 E.g.
-“count” to determine how many objects to return, “start” to determine where to start counting in the result set, and “q” as a generic free-form search query.
+"count" to determine how many objects to return, "start" to determine where to start counting in the result set, and "q" as a generic free-form search query.
 We will define the standard set of parameters as we go and will apply them consistently.